Edward Snowden: Snowden response to Criminal Complaint

-Snowden was asked in a January 2014 interview about returning to the U.S. to face the charges in court, as Obama had suggested a few days prior.
+Snowden was asked in a January 2014 interview about returning to the US to face the charges in court, as Obama had suggested a few days prior.
 Snowden explained why he rejected the request: What he doesn't say are that the crimes that he's charged me with are crimes that don't allow me to make my case.
 They don't allow me to defend myself in an open court to the public and convince a jury that what I did was to their benefit. ...
 So it's, I would say, illustrative that the president would choose to say someone should face the music when he knows the music is a show trial.
 Snowden's legal representative, Jesselyn Radack, wrote that "the Espionage Act effectively hinders a person from defending himself before a jury in an open court."
 She said that the "arcane World War I law" was never meant to prosecute whistleblowers, but rather spies who betrayed their trust by selling secrets to enemies for profit.